2022-10-18

 • We do not have to make assumptions about the state in which the collaborators are at any given moment.

-• We do not have to guess what results would be returned by each collaborator in each invocation.
+• We do not have to make assumptions as to what results would be returned by each collaborator in each invocation.

 Creating fakes of our own components